ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       !
 WHERE:

-      ! io in which search and removal for variable is performed type(adios2_io), intent(in) :: io
+      !
+IO in which search and removal for variable is performed type(adios2_io), intent(in) :: io

       ! unique key name to search for variable